teamdable/techblog/_posts/2019-10-07-iframe-event-issue-with-bfcache.md

   let isMoved = false;
   const timerInterval = 200;              // Allow to be Customized
   let preventInifite = 10;                // Allow to be Customized
-  const triggingEventName = "click";      // Allow to be Customized let  mediateEventName = "lazy-click";   // Allow to be Customized
+  const triggeringEventName = "click";      // Allow to be Customized let  mediateEventName = "lazy-click";   // Allow to be Customized

   let isMediateEventNameVailable = () => {